Katy Branch Library

 Between 1991 and 1997, the library had five different branch librarians: Rosa Sims in 1991, Norma Davis in 1992, Rex Steiner in 1994, Judy Cantwell in 1996, and Terri Dingley in 1997.

 Construction of the Maud Smith Marks Library was also underway in the early 1990s.
 Just a handful of miles from the Katy Library, the new branch would serve residents of Katy primarily south of IH-10.
 When the new branch opened in July 1993, staff expected a significant drop-off in customers.
-While Katy's circulation tapered off after both branches opened, their circulation numbers were still higher than before 1993.
+While Katy's circulation tapered off after both branches opened, its circulation numbers remained higher than before 1993.
 As noted by Branch Librarian Rex Steiner, the heavy use from the Bear Creek and future Maud Smith Marks customers "awakened the Katy City Council to the fact that the library was an important part of the town, and that a new library might help the town."

 In 1999, there was a proposal for a new Katy Community Center that could also house the library.